Home

 2. Secondary Color Scheme – Decorating with color involving the secondary color scheme includes: green, orange and purple.
 These colors are created by mixing equal amounts of two primary colors (IE. blue/yellow = green).
 Secondary colors are the perfect compliment to their missing primary color (IE green and red).

 Essentially, you can create a wonderful color scheme by using a combination of any three colors within the secondary or primary color scheme.
-Secondary color schemes are a great choice for oriental, mediterranean, and other richly colored décor themes.
+Secondary color schemes are a great choice for oriental, Mediterranean, and other richly colored decor themes.

 3. Tertiary Color Scheme – If you are looking to give your room a look of sophistication consider decorating with color that uses a combination of tertiary colors: blue-green, yellow-green, red-orange, red – purple and blue-purple.
 Tertiary color shades are produced by mixing a primary color with its secondary color.